2025–26 Tottenham Hotspur F.C. Women season

-The 2025–26 season is Tottenham Hotspur's seventh season in the top flight of the English football league system and 41st season in existence.
+The 2025–26 season was Tottenham Hotspur's seventh season in the top flight of the English football league system and 41st season in existence.
 Along with competing in the WSL, the club will also contest two domestic cup competitions: the FA Cup and the League Cup.

+Season summary

 On 4 July 2025, Martin Ho was announced as head coach of Tottenham Hotspur on a three-year contract.

 On 2 September 2025, Tōko Koga became Tottenham Hotspur's youngest goalscorer at the age of 19 years and 300 days, after scoring against Liverpool in the 19th minute.

+On 1 February 2026, Eveliina Summanen made her 100th league appearance for the club.

+On 5 February 2026, Araya Dennis signed a new long-term contract with the club.

+On 11 February 2026, Summanen signed a new long-term contract with the club.

+On 30 April 2026, it was announced that Bethany England would be leaving the club at the end of the season.

+On 3 May 2026, after a 2–1 win over London City Lionesses, it was announced that Spurs had broken their record points tally, gaining 33 points, meaning they were guaranteed to finish 5th based on the table.
+They can still record a higher record if they win their last game of the season.
+On 16 May 2026, after beating Brighton, they finished the season on a record 36 points tally.